 Resources for Faculty & Staff

 As faculty and staff at Goucher, you play a critical role in the experience students have here at Goucher.
 Sometimes, this role includes noticing or learning about something a student is going through that is worrisome.
-As this page develops, it will be a place to find resources and materials to help you support those students and get them connected to people and offices on campus that can help.
+You have an opportunity and obligation to support students and get them connected to people and offices on campus that can help.

 Guide to Referring/Reporting Concerning Incidents

 When you have a concern about a student, it can sometimes be difficult to figure out the next step.
 Below are two charts that can help you navigate which offices or people to either REPORT a concern to (inform a colleague) or REFER a student to (provide the student with information about the office or person).
 If you have any questions about this at all, you are welcome to email firstname.lastname@example.org and we would be happy to talk through next steps with you.

 Please keep in mind that the Office of Public Safety is open 24/7, and for many of these concerns (bias incident, emotional wellness or safety concerns, etc.), you should call Public Safety if an immediate response is needed and/or if you learn of the concern after hours.

 |Socio-emotional wellness (including potential concerns of self-harm and suicide ideation)||Student Support and Outreachemail@example.com

 Raise the “Behavioral Concern” or “Wellness Concern” flag in Starfish

 |Immediate safety concern or emergency, medical or otherwise||Public Safety||410-337-6111